UCalgaryMixedReality/UCXR-Engineering/README.md

-# ARmed
+# UCalary Mixed Reality (UCXR)

-This is the augmented reality for medicine's repository.
+This is UCXR's repository.
 Here, all of our code for every sensor, GPU API, machine learning algorithm, etc. will be stored for version control.

 ## Branches